 Conversely, unlike the boomers or Gen Xers, millennial spending habits are defined in part by the fact that they entered adulthood as the Global Financial Crisis hit and have been burdened with enormous student debts.
 From 2005 to 2012, student debt accelerated to become the largest non-mortgage debt, affecting what, where, and how millennials buy.

-Millennials are the digital-first generation, the most diverse generation, and the most mobile.
-This combination makes for an unprecedented mixture of spending habits and expectations.
+Millennials are the digital-first generation, the most diverse generation, and the most mobile outside of Gen Z. This combination makes for an unprecedented mixture of spending habits and expectations.

 What do millennial shoppers want?